-Temple Celebrates Evelyn Keiser
+Temple University Celebrates Keiser University Co-founder, Evelyn Keiser

-At 84 years young, Evelyn Keiser, cofounder of Keiser University, is still the first on campus each morning.
-She and her son, Dr. Arthur Keiser of the Keiser family, founded the Keiser School in 1977 to serve the educational needs of career-focused students and to help meet the workforce demands of the growing healthcare industry in South Florida.
+Fort Lauderdale, Florida-Sept.
+15, 2008-At 84 years young, Evelyn Keiser, Co-founder of Keiser University is still the first on campus each morning.
+She and her son, Dr. Arthur Keiser of the Keiser family, founded the Keiser School in 1977 to serve the educational needs of career-focused students and help meet the workforce demands of the growing healthcare industry in South Florida.
+They never dreamt that just 31 years later their one student and one program start-up endeavor would grow into one of Florida's largest independent, regionally accredited universities with 13 locations including a Graduate School, nearly 12,000 students and over 40 degree programs.